MS in Veterinary Medical Sciences with a Concentration in Shelter Medicine

-This program is created for veterinary professionals.
-That includes: veterinarians, veterinary students, veterinary technicians, shelter professionals, and animal welfare professionals.
+This program is created for practicing and aspiring animal shelter professionals.
+That includes: veterinarians, veterinary students, veterinary technicians, shelter operations professionals, and animal welfare professionals.
 Enhance your career opportunities and your knowledge base with this master’s degree program.

 All courses are fully online and tailored for working professionals.
 The convenience of this degree program makes it ideal for busy veterinarians, vet techs, shelter professionals, and more.

 This master of science degree focuses on the advanced knowledge required to successfully practice evidence-based medicine or manage operations in a shelter environment.
 Interactive online courses teach you how to:

 - Prevent and manage infectious diseases common to animal shelters

 - Prevent and modify behavior and welfare issues